This post may contain affiliate links. Please read our disclosure policy.

 I love when I can whip up a super hearty and delicious soup that requires very minimal effort and is ready in less than an hour.
 Makes me feel good about feeding my family something delicious and comforting, and that has some veggies too.

 1. Cook the Italian sausage.
-In a large stock pot or dutch oven heat a small amount of olive oil.
-Saute some chopped onions and add them to the pot.
-Saute for a few minutes then add a pound of Italian Sausage and some minced garlic.
-I use mild but you could use spicy if your family likes that.
+Heat some olive oil in a large stock pot or Dutch oven over medium heat.
+Saute chopped onions for a few minutes, then add a pound of Italian Sausage and some minced garlic.
+I use mild, but you could use spicy if your family likes that.
 Cook until the sausage is no longer pink.
-Sometimes I’ll add some Italian seasoning or a bay leaf for more flavor.
+Sometimes I’ll add some Italian seasoning, oregano, or a bay leaf for more flavor.

 2. Make the soup base.
 Add a large can of crushed tomatoes, vegetable or chicken stock, fresh basil, and a bit of salt.
 I like to add a pinch of sugar to combat the acidic tomatoes as well, but that’s a personal choice.
 Bring the soup to a boil, then cover and reduce the heat to low.
 Simmer for about 20-30 minutes.

 3. Cook the tortellini.
-Add tortellini to the pot and cook for a few of minutes before adding the spinach.
-The pasta will cook fairly quickly, as will the spinach so don’t overcook and become mushy.
+Add tortellini to the pot and cook for a few minutes before adding the spinach.
+The pasta will cook fairly quickly, as will the spinach, so be careful not to overcook – it will become mushy.

 4. Add spinach.
 Add the spinach, cover and turn off the heat.
-The spinach wilts rather quickly and then you can serve the soup.
+Once the spinach is slightly wilted, serve the soup.
+I recommend adding the cheese crouton (described below).

-Serving Suggestion: Top your soup with a cheesy crispy crouton!
+Top your soup with a cheesy, crispy crouton!

 • Transfer to a plate and add a piece to each bowl when serving, so it can soak up all the tomato goodness.